We are your group for growth.

 What is the “adhd SOCIAL HUB”?

-The adhd SOCIAL HUB is an organized, professionally led service that provides non-clinical group ADHD support for adults in the Metro Vancouver area.
+The adhd SOCIAL HUB is an organized, professionally led service that provides non-clinical group ADHD (as well as those who also have autism, sometimes referred to as AuDHD) support for adults in the Metro Vancouver area.
 People can simply click on our calendar of events and show up.
-We offer support groups, events and education both in-person and online.
+We offer support, skills and coaching groups and social events, both in-person and online for folks who identify as being neurodivergent or simply want to learn more or make friends.

 Why should I consider attending an event?